What If You Never Had To “Chase” Money Again?

 He had huge experience in taking over, fixing, growing and selling multi-million dollar businesses

-This was where I really leant the difference between business coaches and business mentors
+This was where I really learnt the difference between business coaches and business mentors

 Coaches are great for helping you set goals